 Why do climate analysts do this?
 Why do they present plans that contain wildly optimistic assumptions about the peak in global emissions and yet a high probability of overshooting the 2 degrees C target?

 The answer is fairly simple, and it has to do with the answer to question (4), regarding what level of emissions reductions is reasonable to expect.
 According to the Stern Review and others, emissions reductions of 3 to 4 percent a year are the maximum compatible with continued economic growth.

 And so that’s the level they use in their scenarios.
 Yet reductions at that pace offer very little practical hope of hitting 2 degrees C.

 In other words, climate analysts construct their scenarios not to avoid dangerous climate change but to avoid threatening economic growth.

 Exactly!
-Although I expressed it in many different ways, Roberts makes a point which I asserted and documented literally hundreds of times in the 1500-plus posts I wrote over the last 4 years.
+Although I expressed it in many different ways, Roberts makes a point which I documented over and over again in the 1500-plus posts I wrote during the last 4 years.
 It is an essential point which can't be raised often enough.
 But enough of me tooting my own horn; let's move on to Anderson and Bows.